limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Berrypedia Admin Panel

 Too bad this is not the SSH password for `root`.
-I was able to login to the admin panel but there was nothing interesting to see.
+I was able to login to the admin panel but there is nothing interesting to see.

 ![panel.png](/assets/images/posts/cyberry-walkthrough/cyberry-7.png)

 ### phpMyAdmin 4.6.6

-PMA was present as well, which is another way of saying the machine is capable of running PHP.
+PMA is present as well, which is another way of saying the machine runs PHP.

 ![pma.png](/assets/images/posts/cyberry-walkthrough/cyberry-2_2.png)

 ### Berrypedia

-Requesting for `/berrypedia.html` revealed the following page.
+A request for `/berrypedia.html` reveals the following page.

 ![berrypedia.png](/assets/images/posts/cyberry-walkthrough/cyberry-8.png)

-Elderberry was a hyperlink to an interesting file - `/placeho1der.jpg`.
+Elderberry is a hyperlink to an interesting file — `/placeho1der.jpg`.

 ![placeho1der.jpg](/assets/images/posts/cyberry-walkthrough/placeho1der.jpg)

 ### Solving the Puzzle

-The image required some transformation to reveal the puzzle:
+The image requires some transformation to reveal the puzzle:

 * Flip vertical
 * Invert colors